 Photo: Wikimedia Commons / El Gráfico

-Widely known as Beto Alonso, rather than Norberto, he’s one of River Plate’s most iconic footballers having enjoyed fourteen seasons during three different spells at El Monumental from the early 1970s to the mid 80s.
+Widely known as Beto Alonso, rather than Norberto, he’s one of River Plate’s most iconic footballers having enjoyed fourteen seasons during three different spells at El Monumental from the early 1970s to the mid-1980s.

 Beto Alonso picked up a World Cup winner’s medal in 1978 after Argentina's victory on home soil, although his game time was limited to three substitute appearances as head coach César Luis Menotti gave Mario Kempes the nod in the attacking midfielder berth.

-After a couple of seasons with Vélez Sársfield in the early 1980's, El Beto returned to River Plate for the third time in 1983 and would enjoy a great finale to his career.
-In one of the best seasons of his career, River plate beat Colombian side América de Cali to win the 1986 Copa Liberadores, Alonso scoring in the first leg as they won 3:1 on aggregate, before picking up a winners medal six weeks later in the Intercontinental Cup as they beat European Cup winners Steaua Bucarest 1:0 in Tokyo.
+After a couple of seasons with Vélez Sársfield in the early 1980s, El Beto returned to River Plate for the third time in 1983 and would enjoy a great finale to his career.
+In one of his best-ever seasons, River Plate beat Colombian side América de Cali to win the 1986 Copa Libertadores, Alonso scoring in the first leg as they won 3:1 on aggregate, before picking up another winners medal six weeks later in the Intercontinental Cup after they beat European Cup holders Steaua Bucarest 1:0 in Tokyo.
 It was a fitting way to end a great career as Beto Alonso would then retire in 1987.

 Ariel Ortega, River Plate legend.